 Recovery is a journey not a destination and with this in mind I hope that the college will be the guiding compass where students can learn to plan, navigate, learn and consolidate new and existing tools to help successfully navigate their journey.

 I was appointed to join the team as Recovery College Co-Ordinator in November 2016.
 I have worked within the NHS for nearly 5 years and have been in many different administrative roles before joining the college.
-My role here is very varied but my main responsibilities are to support Carol Tough with the day-to-day running of the college and to work with new and current students to ensure that they get the best from their recovery journey with us.
+My role here is very varied but my main responsibilities are to support the Head of Recovery with the day-to-day running of the college and to work with new and current students to ensure that they get the best from their recovery journey with us.
 I am hoping I can draw from my personal and professional experiences to actively develop and facilitate courses that will benefit our students.
 I am so proud to be apart of such a wonderful team at Buckinghamshire Recovery College and the most rewarding part of my role is seeing the transformations our students and tutors are undertaking each day.
-Currently on Maternity leave until Oct 2019

 Hi everyone, my name is Heide.

 My background is in Education, Person Centred Counselling and Residential Social Work, however it is my lived experience of Mental Health challenges that have brought me to the Recovery College, first of all as a student and as time went on as a lived experience tutor.

 I have been a peer tutor since September 2017 and feel as passionate about the work we do, as I did at the beginning.